simster7/sol-hackathon/program/README.md

 ## Background
 A perpetual swap is a derivative that tracks the price of an underlying asset or index by enforcing constant settlements with interest at specific funding interval.
 Each swap contract has a long party and a short party.
 Intuitively, the perpetual swap should incentivize individuals to go long (i.e. buy) when the swap trades below the index price, and it should incentivize individuals to go short (i.e. sell) when the swap trades above the index price.
 This mechanism is made possible by settlements.

 These settlements take in the _mark price_ (the fair price of a security at particular reference point in time) of the both the underlying index and the perpetual swap.
-If the index is marked at $I$, the perpetual swap is marked at $P$, the funding rate is $F$% per day, and the funding interval is $T$ days: the payout protocol is roughly as follows:
+If the index is marked at _I_, the perpetual swap is marked at _P_, the funding rate is _F_% per day, and the funding interval is _T_ days: the payout protocol is roughly as follows:

 ```
 if P < I: